 Positive behaviour is promoted in the House and boarders are encouraged to be role models for younger pupils.
+All pupils are trained in Girls on Board, an effective tool in empowering girls to navigate any friendship issues.
 The Boarding House follows the School's Behaviour Policy when dealing with rewards and sanctions.
 Any sanctions given by Boarding are recorded in the sanctions book which is held in the duty office.
-Any major sanctions are recorded and held centrally by the Principal.
+Any major sanctions are recorded and held centrally by the Deputy Principal.